Morse-Bott cohomology from homological perturbation theory: Equivariant Theory

-This construction is the infinite telescope construction, thus it is clear the homotopy limits of any final subsets of $\N^{op}$ are homotopic to each other.
+This construction is the infinite telescope construction, thus it is clear the homotopy limits of any final subsets of $\N^{op}$ are homotopic to each other and changing $\mu_i$ up to homotopy does not affect the homotopy type of the homotopy limit.
 There is a commutative diagram in $\cK(\cC h)$,

-When $\varprojlim^1 A_n=0$, i.e. Mittag-Leffler condition holds for $A_n$, then $\varprojlim A_n\to \holim A_n$ is a quasi-isomorphism.
-This is the reason why sometimes we can use limit instead of homotopy limit in applications \cite{bourgeois2013gysin}.
+When $\varprojlim^1 A_n=0$, i.e.\ the Mittag-Leffler condition holds for $A_n$, then $\varprojlim A_n\to \holim A_n$ is a quasi-isomorphism \cite[Remark 27]{murfet2006derived}.
+This is the reason why sometimes we can use limit instead of homotopy limit in applications e.g.\ \cite{bourgeois2013gysin}.
 The long exact sequence from the triangle \eqref{holim} implies we have the short exact sequence,